-The Math Learning Center, located in the Johnson Center, room 344, offers two programs designed to prepare students for their required math courses.
+The Math Learning Center, is located in the Johnson Center, Room 344.
+We offer two programs designed to prepare students for their required math courses.
 The Basic Math Program refreshes skills needed for success in Math 106, Math 110 or Math 111.
 The Algebra Program prepares students for Math 105, Math 108, Math 112 or Math 125 and is offered in an online environment.
 Program descriptions are listed below.

 Upon passing the program students are permitted to take the appropriate course.
 Alternatively, students must pass the Mathematics Placement Test to register for these courses.
 For more information, see Mathematics Placement Test.
 Students will not receive college credit for this program.

 Online Basic Math Program (Math 006)